Critical-Infrastructure-Systems-Lab/VICResOpt/README.md

 ### Contact

-For questions and feedback related to VIC-ResOpt—and requests to fix possible bugs—please send an email to thanhiwer@gmail.com (Thanh Dang), Resilient Water Systems Group, Singapore University of Technology and Design, Singapore.
+For questions and feedback related to VIC-ResOptâ€”and requests to fix possible bugsâ€”please send an email to thanhiwer@gmail.com (Thanh Dang).
+Alternatively, you may reach out to stefano_galelli@sutd.edu.sg (Stefano Galelli).

 ### Citation

-If you use VIC-ResOpt, please cite the following paper:
+If you use VIC-Res, please cite the following papers:

+*Dang, T.D., Chowdhury, AFMK, Galelli, S. (2020) On the representation of water reservoir storage and operations in large-scale hydrological models: implications on model parameterization and climate change impact assessments.
+Hydrology and Earth System Sciences, 24, 397â€“416.
+[Link](https://hess.copernicus.org/articles/24/397/2020/hess-24-397-2020.html)

-T.D.
-Dang, T.D., Vu, A.K.
-Chowdhury, and S. Galelli.
-A software package for the representation and optimization of water reservoir operations in the VIC hydrologic model.
-Environmental Modeling & Software, 2020, 126: 104673.
+*Dang, T.D., Vu, T.D.
+Chowdhury, K., Galelli, S. (2020) A software package for the representation and optimization of water reservoir operations in the VIC hydrologic model.
+Environmental Modelling & Software, 126, 104673.
+[Link](https://www.sciencedirect.com/science/article/abs/pii/S1364815219310291?via%3Dihub)